mo-laurenboon/laurenboon-WCRP-universe-fork/src-data/model-component/README.md

 </details>

-What are the characteristics of an "coupled" component?
+What are the characteristics of a "coupled" component?
 <details>
 <summary>Click the arrow to learn more.</summary>